hermensbas/cmangos-issues-wiki/Creating-a-systemd-service.md

 # And here
 ExecStart=/path/to/cmangos/bin/mangosd

+# The line above assumes the config files are in the default
+# places and have default names.
-# Example with the config options manually passed along:
+# Example with the config files manually passed along:
 # ExecStart=/path/to/cmangos/bin/mangosd -c /path/to/cmangos/etc/mangosd.conf -a /path/to/cmangos/etc/ahbot.conf -p /path/to/cmangos/etc/playerbot.conf

 [Install]